NickvisionApps/Parabolic/CONTRIBUTING.md

 - See if other users have experienced (and potentially already solved) the same issue you are having, check if there is not already a bug report existing for your bug or error in both the [Discussions](https://github.com/NickvisionApps/Parabolic/discussions) and [Issues](https://github.com/NickvisionApps/Parabolic/issues) sections.
 - Collect information about the bug:
   - Debug information provided by the application
-    - GNOME: From the main hamburger menu, open About Parabolic → Troubleshooting → Debugging Information and copy the information to the clipboard to paste in your issue.
+    - GNOME: From the main hamburger menu, open About Parabolic --> Troubleshooting --> Debugging Information and copy the information to the clipboard to paste in your issue.
-    - WinUI: From the Help item in the left-side navigation, click the gear/wrench icon in the top right corner of the flyout to copy the information to the clipboard to paste in your issue.
+    - WinUI: From the Help item in the left-side navigation, open About Parabolic --> Debugging and copy the information to the clipboard to paste in your issue.
   - Stack trace (Traceback)
     - Including any error messages thrown by the application
     - You may need to start the application via the terminal/console to receive an error message for a crash.